Lucasmercado101/unplash-wallpaper-getter/README.md

 # unplash-wallpaper-getter

-Get images from [Unsplash](https://source.unsplash.com) and set them as wallpapers
+Get random images from the [Unsplash API](https://source.unsplash.com) and set them as wallpapers

 ![demo](demo.gif)